maurya-bitlegacy/ethical-hacking/reverse-backdoor/README.md

 Using base64 encoding is necessary for downloading (writing) files other than simple text files (like images).
 Or elese UnicodeDecodeError will be thrown.

-To avoid losing connection on doing illegal shit, like typing wrong commands, uploading non-existing files etc
+To avoid losing connection on doing illegal shit, like typing wrong commands, uploading non-existing files etc catch any exceptions that may occur.